dheurtev/frua-base/README.md

 # base

-> frua.base is a personal library made by the author to follow DRY practices.
+> frua.base is a personal Python library made by the author to follow DRY practices.

-My goal is to provide a development framework based on the standard library.
+My goal is to provide a development framework based on the Python standard library.

 My aim is to be generic and tested.